Jialisi/learngit/readme.txt

-git is a distributed version control system git is a free software
+Git is a distributed version control system
+Git is a free software

 this line is for test